lifemapper/lmsyft/sphinx/aws/aws-setup.rst

   * Must be tied to the region of instance
   * inbound: SSH from campus (use VPN if elsewhere), HTTP/HTTPS from all

-* or use launch-wizard-1 security group (created by some EC2 instance creation in 2023)

-  * inbound rules IPv4:

-    * Custom TCP 8000
-    * Custom TCP 8080
-    * SSH 22
-    * HTTP 80
-    * HTTPS 443

-  * outbound rules IPv4, IPv6:

-    * All traffic all ports

 Create an IAM role for the EC2/S3 interaction (specnet_ec2_s3_role)